 Both paints use the same type of pigments, but they use different binders, and that is what sets them apart.

 Latex paints or acrylic paints use pigments suspended in a binder made from an acrylic polymer emulsion.
 The acrylic emulsion is water-soluble, non-toxic, and flexible, which is why they are likely to be used in areas exposed to heat and cold.

 Oil-based paint use the same type of pigments but they are suspended in an oil based binder (usually made from linseed oil).
 The oil makes the paint thicker and more prone to mildew.
 Also the oil is not water-soluble so it must be thinned with Turpentine instead of water.

 Ease of use

 Oil-based paints are thicker and hence more difficult to spread.
 Various brushes and different rollers are required to use this paint whereas latex paints are thinner and much easier to use.
-Being thicker, oil-based paints take longer to dry than latex paints, and only one coat can be applied at a time, whereas multiple coats of latex paints can be applied to spread it more evenly.
+Being thicker, oil-based paints take longer to dry (sometimes days or weeks) than latex paints which dry within minutes, and only one coat can be applied at a time, whereas multiple coats of latex paints can be applied to spread it more evenly.